dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 [induction puzzles](https://en.wikipedia.org/wiki/Induction_puzzles),
 where the ability to make assumptions via inductive logic allows one to carve away at the problem space.
 One uses induction to combinatorially evaluate valid configurations of the system.
-If induction is required, then the difficulty of the problem is exponentially more complex.
+If more induction is required, then the difficulty of the problem is exponentially more complex.
 Potential policy changes essentially add variables to be combinated with induction and evaluated for